qcode-software/qcode-tcl/doc/is.md

-Is API
+qc::is Ensemble
 =======
 part of [Qcode Documentation](index.md)

 * * *

-The `is` API provides a way to test if a string is a certain data type - returning 1 if it is otherwise 0.
+The `qc::is` ensemble provides a way to test if a string is a certain data type - returning 1 if it is otherwise 0.

+Everything in Tcl is a string so we are really testing if the string representation is canonical.

 For further detail see [Data Types: is, cast, castable](data-types.md).